 - NSW Government Information Classification, Labelling and Handling Guidelines 2015

-- DoE Communication Devices and Associated Services Policy.
+- Digital Devices and Online Services Staff Use

 - Responsibilities and delegations

-All managers, including school principals, are responsible for ensuring that this policy and associated standards and procedures are effectively communicated and implemented throughout all areas of their control.
+- ensure this policy and associated standards and procedures are effectively communicated and implemented throughout all their areas of control.

-- familiarisation with the Information Security Policy and the relevant standards and procedures
+- comply with the Information Security policy and the relevant standards and procedures

-- exercising duty of care to protect information assets
+- exercise a duty of care to protect information assets

 - Monitoring and review

-- The Chief Information Security Officer monitors the implementation of this policy and reviews its contents for relevance and accuracy at least every two years.
+- The Chief Information Security Officer monitors the implementation of this policy, regularly reviews its contents to ensure relevance and accuracy, and updates it as needed.

 Cyber Security Unit